pawardipawesh/DataScience_Imp_Concepts/README.md

 - Discriminant models vs Generative models?
 - why L1 normalization reduces some weights to zero why not L2?
 - How to detect and handle outliers ?
 Z-score and Inter quartile range(IQR) [Blog](https://towardsdatascience.com/ways-to-detect-and-remove-the-outliers-404d16608dba)
+- Why we divide by + v in add-1 smoothening in n-gram language models ?
+  - When we add 1 to numerator, we mean class is occuring with that word atleast once.
+Then we assume there are at max V such unknown words for which we need to add one.
+Hence now in dataset
+  - there will be V such words occuring with  that class.
+Hence divide by + V

 # Links To nice resources
 - [Google guide] https://developers.google.com/machine-learning/guides